Mauricio Kagel

 Mauricio Raúl Kagel (/es/; 24 December 1931 – 18 September 2008) was an Argentine-German composer and academic teacher.

 Life and career

 Early life and education

 Mauricio Raúl Kagel was born on 24 December 1931 in Buenos Aires, Argentina, into an Ashkenazi Jewish family that had fled Russia in the 1920s.
 He studied music, history of literature, and philosophy in Buenos Aires.
 In 1957 he moved to Cologne, West Germany, where he lived until his death.

 As teacher

 From 1960 to 1966 and from 1972 to 1976 Kagel taught at the Darmstädter Ferienkurse.
 He also taught from 1964–65 at the University at Buffalo as the visiting Slee Professor of music theory.
-At the Berlin Film and Television Academy he was a visiting lecturer.
-He served as director of courses for new music in Gothenburg and Cologne.
-He was professor for new music theatre at the Köln Hochschule from 1974–97.
+At the Berlin Film and Television Academy, he was a guest lecturer from 1967 on.
+In 1968, Kagel was the director of the Scandinavian Courses for New Music in Gothenburg and from 1969–74 he served as the director of the Cologne Courses for New Music, succeeding Karlheinz Stockhausen.
+He was a professor for new music theatre at the Köln Hochschule from 1974–97.